 Data security has become a prime concern for many Americans and businesses alike.
-With California filing the third highest number of identity theft complaints of any US state per capita, it’s clear that data security is a real issue which has held fairly steadily over the past few years; despite new advancements in data security technology and practices.
+With California filing the third-highest number of identity theft complaints of any US state per capita, it’s clear that data security is a real issue that has held fairly steady over the past few years; despite new advancements in data security technology and practices.

 A Brief Look at the History of FACTA